Where is Bears Ears National Monument?

 Is there lodging in Bears Ears National Monument?

 There are a number of hotels, lodges, and RV parks on the outskirts of the monument.
-Below is a list of links for the local towns.
+Below is a list of links to local towns that offer lodging.

 - Valley of the Gods